 Press: Jennifer Lowney (212) 793-3141

 1 Citigroup’s total expenses divided by total revenues.

-For the composition of Citigroup’s Common Equity Tier 1 (CET1) Capital and ratio, see Appendix C. For the composition of Citigroup’s Supplementary Leverage Ratio (SLR), see Appendix D.
+For the composition of Citigroup’s CET1 Capital and ratio, see Appendix C. For the composition of Citigroup’s SLR, see Appendix D.

 4 Citigroup’s payout ratio is the sum of common dividends and common share repurchases divided by net income available to common shareholders.
 For the components of the calculation, see Appendix A.

-5 Citigroup’s tangible book value per share is a non-GAAP financial measure.
+6 Citigroup’s tangible book value per share is a non-GAAP financial measure.
 For a reconciliation of this measure to reported results, see Appendix E.

 7 Results of operations excluding the impact of foreign exchange translation (constant dollar basis) are non-GAAP financial measures.
 For a reconciliation of these measures to reported results, see Appendix B.